When valuing assets, such as stocks, there are many different valuation multiples to use.

 Here are some useful multiples to use for stock valuation:

-I will, in this blog post, discuss what free cash flow and the formula for calculating it.
+In this blog post, I will discuss free cash flow and the formula for calculating it.

 What is the Free Cash Flow in finance?

 The free cash flow in a firm is the available cash that is available after deducting operating expenses.

 You can compare free cash flow as the amount of money you have in your finances once all bills have been paid.

 Interest payments are generally not deducted in the free cash flow calculation.